 Ummat Somjee finished his Ph.D. in 2018.
 Ummat's graduate work investigated animal movement, behavior, metabolism, and sexual selection.
-In 2018 Ummat accepted a prestigious three-year postdoctoral position through the Smithsonian Institute, the Earl S. Tupper Postdoctoral Fellowship at the Smithsonian Institution and the Stengl Wyer Postdoctoral Fellowship at the University of Texas.
+After graduating, Ummat moved on to highly sought-after fellowships including the Earl S. Tupper Postdoctoral Fellowship at the Smithsonian Institution and the Stengl Wyer Postdoctoral Fellowship at the University of Texas.

 Pablo joined the Miller Lab in 2012 on a University of Florida Graduate Fellowship, and he completed his Ph.D. in 2017.
 Pablo left UF in 2019 after postdoctoral work.
 During his time at UF, he accomplished many projects on the evolutionary ecology of insect morphology.
 Pablo is now the Center Director at the Council on International Educational Exchange - Monteverde, Costa RIca